compasjs/compas/docs/features/code-gen-validators.md

 ```

 And check if the validators are doing what they should with
-`yarn compas validator-test`.
+`compas validator-test`.
 Which should output something like:

 ```text
 /* ... */ {